 If you prefer inflatable kayaks, the Sea Eagle SE330 kayak is a popular one for dogs.

-It is made from a highly durable material that can withstand the abuse of dog paws with claws.
+It is made from highly durable material that can withstand the abuse of dog paws and claws.
 Further, if you do get a puncture, the repair kit provided is quick and easy to use.

 Dogs seem to prefer riding in their own seat rather than crouching between their human's legs.

 Just like most dogs like to stick their head out the window of a car, most kayaking dogs seem to prefer to have plenty of air and an unfettered visual of their surroundings.

 However, having said this, if you find kayaks that have an ample cockpit with plenty of leg room, most small to medium sized dogs can be trained to sit in the cockpit between their human's legs.

 If your dog has a nervous or timid personality, they may even prefer this position as they'll feel more protected being close to you at all times.

 If you have never kayaked with your dog before, you cannot expect him or her to take to the experience with the grace of a duck, at least not immediately!

 If possible, it is best to acclimate your dog to the kayak(s) in which you intend to use.

 - First let your dog get used to the kayak on dry land.
 If you have the yard space, this would be ideal since this lets your dog explore the kayak on their home turf.